The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of David Hockney’s Hat On Chair (signed) is estimated to be worth between £4,550 and £7,000.
-This intaglio print, created in 1998, has an auction history of two sales since its entry to the market on 24th November 2015.
-The current average annual growth rate of this artwork is not available.
+This intaglio print from 1998 is a rare artwork, having been sold twice since its initial sale on 24th November 2015.
+The average annual growth rate of this piece is not available at this time.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis